neimlessss/data-analysis-projects/Net-Revenue-Management-Case-Study/README.md

 - A Region slicer cross-filtering the Market Share PivotTable, which flows through automatically to the toggle chart via its underlying formulas.
 - 3 PivotTable-driven charts across the workbook (Market Share, Profitability Matrix, Promotion Graph).
 - A native Excel Waterfall chart bridging projected 2023 net sales to projected 2024 net sales, linked live into the Executive Summary sheet.
-- A dedicated Executive Summary sheet with headline KPI callouts and a stated recommendation.

 ---